Enumerable.Cast(Of TResult) Method

 Assembly: System.Core (in System.Core.dll)

-The type to cast the elements of source to.
+The type to convert the elements of source to.

 Return ValueType: System.Collections.Generic.IEnumerable(Of )

-An IEnumerable(Of T) that contains each element of the source sequence cast to the specified type.
+An IEnumerable(Of T) that contains each element of the source sequence converted to the specified type.

 Usage NoteIn Visual Basic and C#, you can call this method as an instance method on any object of type IEnumerable.
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see Extension Methods (Visual Basic) or Extension Methods (C# Programming Guide).